philipmat/DestinySlackBot/readme.md

     * Take note of your application's `Bungie API Key`
 * Navigate to [Slack](https://api.slack.com/apps) and create an app
     * After creating your app, take note of `Client ID` and `Client Secret`
+    * Navigate to the `Bot Users` tab and name give your bot user a name.
 * Make sure [NodeJS](https://nodejs.org/en/) is installed

 #### Process